 Quick Tips for Managing Your Restaurant Food Inventory

-1) Train Your Staff on Inventory
+1) Train Your Staff on How to do Inventory

 Inventory management cannot fall entirely on one person – especially in enterprise restaurants or businesses with multiple locations.
 Managers and shift leaders should be delivering detailed inventory reports whenever they clock out and alerting the team of any major outage or issues.

-This responsibility also falls on your line cooks and back-of-house staff, who should be making notes of spillage, errors, and rotten food whenever they come across it.
+This responsibility also falls on your line cooks and back-of-house staff who should be making notes of spillage, errors, and rotten food whenever they come across it.
 Teaching your staff to become inventory experts or dedicated mathematicians might be tough, but it's easier if you incorporate an easy-to-use inventory system for your employees.

 For example, if you have a seasonal item that you plan on removing from your menu, you can easily see when it's phasing out in the eyes of your customers day-by-day instead of taking it off your menu too early or too soon.